ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ## CONCURRENCY
+- Reactive system - new paradigm which means async/non-blocking systems/applications
 - `CompletableFuture` - added in java8, a promise of a future result, done async(doesnt block main thread)
     - can chain these futures together
     - very similar to scala `Future`